 - As my folks in the village were saying Afa gbara aka la, my friends in faraway Kifissia were hugging each other with shouts of eftihismeno to neo etos.
 In every corner of the globe, it is a new year.
 The old is gone and the new is here, in some sort or the order.
 Best wishes are in order.

-Just a quick one before we settle into the new year let me try and reminisce one last time on the reads I had last year.
+Just a quick one before we settle into the new year.
+Let me try and reminisce one last time on the reads I had last year.
 With one or two exceptions, I enjoyed my 2019 reads tremendously.
 I have seen a lot of Best Read of 2019 tweets on social media and I find such questions almost impossible to answer.
-Not only is it difficult to compare reads of different genre but also difficult to pick one when they were all created different motions when finished.
+Not only is it difficult to compare books from different genre but it is also difficult to pick one when they all evoked different eotions when finished.
 With all these said, a few books stood out for me.
 I have chosen to highlight these below and share some of my favourite excerpts in that genre (not specifically the chosen book in that section).